 So, a plane that takes off during extreme heat could safely take off.
 But, it’s more likely to encounter issues during takeoff and potentially crash if it doesn’t have enough runway to compensate.

-What Temperature is Too Hot For Planes to Take Off?
+126F is Too Hot For Planes to Take Off In

 Aircraft performance is usually only impacted at a temperature of 86°F/ 30°C or higher, though this doesn’t mean a plane won’t be able to take off at such a temperature.

 The exact temperature at which a plane can’t take off depends on the model.